akaseahawk/ArtOfDataScience2016/Draft/Assignment9_list.md

   * Elastic net regression on predicting synapses from xyz data for each z value, especially the ones that behaved differently earlier.

 ## Akash:
+  *Regression in cluster 1 and 4
+  *Regression in cluster 1,2,3
+  *Scale centroid charts to be equal sizes
+  *Compare centroid values in the 3 and 4 cluster groups *Figure out how to apply point cloud

 ## Jay: